HerissonMignion/personal_website/arise-source/posts/bash-advanced-redirections/index.md

 programs.  `stdin`, `stdout`, and `stderr` are the names we give to the fds 0, 1, and 2 respectively.
 All programs have fds 0, 1, and 2, but we can always open and close more fds, including 0, 1, and 2.
-File descriptors are like variables in a pogramming language: they hold something, and that something can be manipulated or exchanged between variables/file descriptors.
+File descriptors are like variables in a programming language: they hold something, and that something can be manipulated or exchanged between variables/file descriptors.